Jacobkklon/Jacobkklon/README.md

 🌱 I'm currently studying up on data structures and algorithms.

 💬 Ask me about modeling and simulation!
-This is an area I'm incredibly passionate at as these concepts are incredibly powerful but we must understand what they DO and DON'T enable us to do.
+I love this area because these concepts are incredibly powerful but we must understand what they DO and DON'T enable us to do.

 ⚡ Fun fact: Over the past two years I've learned and practiced Bass Guitar!
 I love slap bass and funky msuic and I've been steadily learning some of my favorite songs!